hokkanen/st-mq/README.md

 ```
 pm2 start npm -- run dev
 ```
 Access the chart with browser at [http://localhost:1234](http://localhost:1234).
+If there is an error, try to run `node scripts/easee-query.js` (no easee config required) once so that it initializes an empty easee.csv file for the chart.js.

-## Create persistent app list
+## Create persistent app list (standalone)
 Make `pm2` restart automatically after reboot by
 ```
 pm2 startup